 What is Q fever?

-Q fever is an illness caused by infection with the bacterium Coxiella burnetii.
-Q fever is spread to humans from infected animals.
+Q fever is a disease caused by the bacterium Coxiella burnetii that is spread to humans from animals.

 How can Q fever be transmitted from animals to veterinary staff?